 Step 1: If you’re using unfinished wooden or MDF letters, your first step is to paint them the desired color.

 Step 2: They type of wreath you choose for your “O” will determine how you attach the letters.
 I used a faux “pine” wreath so I was able to use the wire pieces to wrap around and attach the letters.
-I found my white wreath at the Dollar Tree, but was unable to find a link online.
+I found my white wreath at the Dollar Tree.

 Alternatively, you can drill holes in the top of each letter and attach with twine.